kalyan6013/zkp/README.md

-Project is execution ready...
-Just download it... and run from ZKP folder(./byfn -m up -l node)
+Download the project and run from ZKP folder(./byfn -m up -l node)